Self-driving Uber car kills Arizona woman crossing street

 “Arizona has been the wild west of robot car testing with virtually no regulations in place,” said Consumer Watchdog, a non-profit consumer advocacy group, in a statement.
 “That’s why Uber and Waymo test there.
 When there’s no sheriff in town, people get killed.”

 Arizona has opened its arms to companies testing self-driving vehicles as a means to economic growth and jobs.
-Republican Governor Doug Ducey signed an executive order in 2015 allowing for the testing of such vehicles on Arizona streets and reached out to Uber a year later, after California regulators cracked down on the company over its failure to obtain testing permits.
+Republican Governor Doug Ducey reached out to Uber in 2016 after California regulators cracked down on the company over its failure to obtain testing permits.

 Self-driving cars being tested routinely get into fender-benders with other vehicles.
 Last week, a self-driving Uber crashed with another vehicle in Pittsburgh, local news reported.
 There were no injuries.